The EPA can't end grants from $20 billion Biden-era fund for climate-friendly projects, a judge says

 “EPA’s new admission that it ‘did not terminate for Plaintiffs’ noncompliance’ ... confirms that EPA’s invocation of ‘waste, fraud, and abuse’ was arbitrary and pretextual” the nonprofits said in a court filing.

+Molly Vaseliou, the EPA's associate administrator for public affairs, contended that the court lacked the power to reinstate the money.
+She did not provide any new evidence and repeated unsubstantiated allegations of program abuse and conflicts of interest.

+"We couldn’t be more confident in the merits of our appeal,” she said in a statement.

-To the government, the case is “just a run-of-the-mill (albeit large) contract dispute.”
+The government has told the court the case is “just a run-of-the-mill (albeit large) contract dispute."

 That argument is important because it could move the case to a different court that can only award a lump sum and not force the government to keep the grants in place.